 The purpose of the Compensation Committee is to avoid placing the Company's management in control of their own remuneration and, furthermore, to ensure that the management's remuneration is structured so as to serve the long-term interests of shareholders.
 The main tasks of the Compensation Committee are policy making with respect to the management's performance related bonuses, including stock options.
 The Committee conducts evaluations of management remuneration and monitors the management's acquisition of stock in the Company.
-The Compensation Committee convenes on average four times a year.
+The Compensation Committee held four meetings in the year 2013.